-When security updates are published, the vendor usually indicates the problem that was fixed.
-So, even if the hackers did not know before the fix was published, they will know where to look after it is published.
-It is important to stay current because the hackers will exploit systems that do not have current security patches.
+When security updates are published, the software company usually indicates problems they’ve fixed.
+So, even if hackers didn’t know about the vulnerability before the fix, they'll know where to look afterward.
+It's important to stay current because hackers can exploit systems that don’t have current security patches.

-PayPal and other online accounts use email to help you recover your account access if you forget your password.
-In most cases, if a thief can access your PC or mobile device they can immediately access your email too.
+If you forget your password, PayPal and other online accounts use email to help you recover your account access.
+In most cases, if a thief can access your PC or mobile device, they can also access your email.
 This makes it easier to attack your online accounts and steal personal information.

-You should use a password on your personal computer.
-If someone has access to your system for even a few minutes they can install malware.
-If your computer is stolen, it will make it harder for the thief to access information on your system.
-Even if the thief eventually does access your system, you will have more time to change your online passwords including your email and PayPal passwords.
+That’s why we recommend using a password on personal computers.
+If someone can access your system for even a few minutes, they can install malware.
+A password will make it harder for a thief to access information on your system if it’s stolen.
+And even if the thief eventually gains access to your system, a password gives you more time to change your online, email, and PayPal passwords.

 Use a PIN on your device